 Fact: It can actually treat or help prevent vaginal prolapse.

-It’s possible to have a prolapse after a hysterectomy too, but surgeons now take extra steps to suspend—or tie up—the vagina during surgery to keep that from happening.
+It’s possible to have a prolapse after a hysterectomy too, but surgeons now take extra steps to suspend the vagina during surgery to keep that from happening.

 Fact: It depends on the type of hysterectomy, but it will heal regardless.

-Since vaginal hysterectomies are done through the vagina, the scarring that occurs is usually internal and not noticeable.
+Since vaginal hysterectomies are done through the vagina, the scarring that occurs is not noticeable.
 Laparoscopic hysterectomies do involve very small incisions, so you may have some scarring, but not a lot.